pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 .padding(16)
 ```

-## Conclusion, where to go?
+## Conclusion

-SwiftUI uses a declarative way of creating layouts.
-It is very comprehensive and easy to use.
+SwiftUI has a lot to offer.
+It is very comprehensive and easy to use, and developers can create new screens in just minutes.
+Let's discover together what is this about!

-- Custom UI elements -> Custom log in
+Do you have a topic you want to learn about?
+Send me an email to [pabloblancogonzalez@gmail.com](mailto:pabloblancogonzalez@gmail.com)

-- Field validation?
-More complicated forms? -> Sign up form
+In next articles, we will talk about more complex validation in forms, and custom UI elements.